Avimesa/user-guide-nodejs-developer/README.md

 <a id="6.-virtual-device"></a>
 ## 6. Use the Virtual Device Client

-At this point, the Device Cloud is ready to be used, and an application is waiting for data.
+The Device Cloud is now ready to be used and an application is waiting for data.
 We have two options, both require a Linux based host (e.g. Debian, CentOS, RHEL, Raspbian).

 **Node.js Virtual Device Client**